cuecloud/cuecloud-java/README.md

 JUnit Tests
 -----------
 This repository ships with JUnit tests for the project.
-You can clone the repository or download as Zip to access and run the Junit Tests in your favorite IDE.
+You can clone the repository or [download as Zip](https://github.com/cuecloud/cuecloud-java/archive/master.zip) file to access and run the Junit Tests in your favorite IDE.
 Running the Junit Tests will require `Junit-4.x` library.

 Copyright and license